kenatiod/MUT/Understanding Machine Understanding.md

 ![ Insert Fig. 4.4.1 -- portrait of Anh, Bassam and CASPAR where Anh is leaning back in her chair with a satisfied expression](https://github.com/kenatiod/MUT/blob/main/Fig-4-4-1.png)

 Bassam nodded in agreement and chimed in, "Absolutely.
-By focusing on comprehensiveness, depth, grounding, and adaptivity, I think we've identified the key pillars of what a truly rigorous test of machine understanding should encompass."
+By focusing on comprehensiveness, depth, grounding, and adaptivity, I think we've identified the central pillars of what a truly rigorous test of machine understanding should encompass."

 CASPAR also recognized the team progress and as if in the chorus said, "I agree.
 The dimensions we've outlined - language, reasoning, knowledge, perception, action, and social intelligence - cover a wide range of cognitive capabilities that are essential for human-like understanding.
 It's an ambitious framework, but one that I believe is necessary to really push the boundaries of what's possible."